 Opportunities for teachers to explore renewable energy and environmental topics through hands-on learning.
 Offerings range from one-day workshops to intensive two-week institutes.

 EnergyWhiz is all about clean energy and creative kids.
-Each year in May, hundreds of students converge at Florida Solar Energy Center (FSEC Energy Research Center) in Cocoa, Florida to participate in renewable energy events.
+Each year in the Spring, hundreds of students converge at the FSEC Energy Research Center in Cocoa, Florida to participate in renewable energy events.

 Middle School Science Bowl